 There is stunning mature topiary in the garden.
-His mother also planted many hybrid tea roses and other shrubs, typical of mid twentieth century gardening.
+With hybrid tea roses and other shrubs, it’s typical of mid twentieth century gardening.

 Some plants disappeared completely beneath brambles, nettles, self-seeded sycamores and sticky grass.
 Others grew tall and leggy in search of the light.

 But it has a magic about it that a brand new garden can never hope to achieve.
 There is weathered brick and stone, while moss and gnarled trees offer hiding places for wildlife.

 Posy and her assistant Salvatore, have coaxed it back to life by weeding, clearing and pruning. they’ve replanted some beds completely.
-But in others the glorious reds, oranges, yellows and pinks of Tom’s mother’s roses now bloom again.
+But in others the glorious reds, oranges, yellows and pinks of the roses now bloom again.